 She says that the safest option is to stick to approved areas like beaches and swimming pools.

 Scottish Water is one of ten companies involved in the online education program Go Safe Scotland.
 It was developed in order to provide young people in Scotland with safety advice including awareness about the dangers of downing.
-These messages also coincide with the Royal Life Saving Society’s launch of Drowning Prevention Week.
+Alongside companies like Toronto cpr who organise first aid courses to help in emergency situations like drowning, these messages also coincide with the Royal Life Saving Society’s launch of Drowning Prevention Week.
 The campaign, which is run by the charity, lasts between June 21st and 29th.

 The Royal Life Saving Society said: